ssorin/django-starter-tmpl/readme.rst

 ===================

 This is a simple Django 1.11+ project template with my preferred setup.

-Most of my projects are deployed to AlwaysData, so hhe deployment (with fabric) is optimized for that
+Most of my projects are deployed to AlwaysData, so hhe deployment (with fabric) is optimized for that.

 Features
 ===============